dirkschumacher/multi-way-number-partitioning-problem/README.md

 Some notes:

-  - I did test a formulation which orders the subsets by size in or break symmetries.
-This lead to wors computational results compared to the model above.
+  - I did test a formulation which orders the subsets by size to break symmetries.
+This leads to worse computational results compared to the model above.
+Maybe for larger numbers of \(K\) this makes sense.
   - However I do need to run a full computational study with a larger number of samples to make any claims.
   - Once I have a larger testset I will also test CBC.